 6. The William Monroe Trotter House, sitting atop Jones Hill in Dorchester, was once the home of prominent journalist and civil rights activist William Monroe Trotter.
 The home is famous for its architecture but also for its association with Trotter, who was known for being influential for his activism and for founding the National Association for the Advancement of Colored People, or NAACP.

 7. The James Blake House is the oldest house in the Boston area, built around 1661 by James Blake.
 The home stayed in his family until it was purchased by the Williams family in 1825.
 Today the home serves as a historic landmark and tours are offered to visit its interior and enjoy its authentic, old-world charm.

-If you’re looking for the best roofing contractors in Dorchester, be sure to visit Risk Free Roofing Boston.
-At Risk Free Roofing Boston, we bring over 45 years of experience and a long history of five-star reviews to every property we service.
+If you’re looking for the best roofing contractors in Dorchester, be sure to visit The Boston Roofers.
+At The Boston Roofers, we bring almost 20 years of experience and a long history of five-star reviews to every property we service.
 Unlike other roofing contractors in Dorchester, we take pride in our fast, friendly customer service and in ensuring that every Dorchester home or business has a secure roof that is built to last!